astrovm/hosty/README.md

 Hosty aims to block annoying things designed to steal time like ads, dangerous software such as spyware and things that harms user privacy.
 By default it works by downloading a predefined list of domains to block and adding them to the hosts file of your system (keeping the existing rules intact).

-In the predefined list we don't accept political censorship or paternalistic goals like blocking porn or gambling, we DON'T accept anything that harms user FREEDOM.
+In the predefined list we don't accept political censorship or paternalistic goals like blocking porn or gambling, we don't accept anything that harms user freedom.

 ![Comparison of total memory usage](https://i.imgur.com/qRVKMOQ.png)